* This is the Consumer Version. *

 To diagnose a bone infection and identify the organisms causing it, doctors may take samples of blood, pus, joint fluid, or the bone itself to test.
 Usually, for vertebral osteomyelitis, samples of bone tissue are removed with a needle or during surgery.

 For children and adults who have recently developed bone infections through the bloodstream, antibiotics are the most effective treatment.
 If the bacteria causing the infection cannot be identified, then antibiotics that are effective against Staphylococcus aureus and many types of bacteria (broad-spectrum antibiotics) are used.
-Depending on the severity of the infection, antibiotics may be given by vein (intravenously) for about 4 to 8 weeks but then may be given by mouth later.
+Depending on the severity of the infection, antibiotics may be given by vein (intravenously) for about 4 to 8 weeks.
+Then, antibiotics may be continued by mouth for a longer period of time depending on how the person responds to them.
 Some people have chronic osteomyelitis and need months of antibiotic treatment.

 If a fungal infection is identified or suspected, antifungal drugs are required for several months.
 If the infection is detected at an early stage, surgery is usually not necessary.